Kean Selway has been the Chief Operating Officer for Deakin University since 2010 and a member of the University's Executive since 2002.

 Prior to joining Deakin, Kean was Managing Director of the Synergy Management Group, a company he founded in 1995.
 During this time he built and led successful ventures in business consultancy, software development and contract management services.
 Kean’s early career was in the hospitality industry, working for national hotel groups in business development and general management roles.

-He has a Bachelor of Business (Marketing) from Monash University's David Syme Business School and a Graduate Diploma of Management from Victoria University.
+He has a Bachelor of Business (Marketing) from Monash University and a Graduate Diploma of Management from Victoria University.
 He has completed the Senior Executive Programme at the London Business School, the Executive Certificate of Global Strategy and Innovation at Massachusetts Institute of Technology, and the Cranlana Programme Executive Colloquium.
 He has been a Fellow of the Australian Institute of Company Directors (FAICD) since 2003.Read more on Kean's profile